Pompeii is an ancient Roman city located near the coast of the Bay of Naples, Italy.

 The Amphitheatre of Pompeii dates back to 70 BC.
 It is the oldest surviving Roman amphitheater.

-In fact, it is the oldest stone building of its kind known to man.
+It is the oldest stone building of its kind known to man.

-Pompeii was famous in the Roman Empire for producing and exporting the finest spicy fish sauce called ‘Garum’.
+Pompeii was famous in the Roman Empire for producing and exporting the finest spicy fish sauce called ‘Garum.’

 A good bottle of Garum could be obtained in Pompeii for today’s worth of $500.